 Several meter-high jumps later, and with a backlog of about 150 meters of backing, the pressure on the leader and the small hook become too great.
 The fly loses its grip in the fish’ soft mouth, and the battle is lost.

 This scenario repeats itself an additional three times, and the toughest blow comes when, late in the afternoon, I loose the last milkfish of the day: a fish of a much more manageable size than the previous ones: One that I fight for a long time – long enough to actually start believing that I’ll be able to land it.
 When I loose this fish, nothing much is capable of consoling me.
 Not even the guide’s well-meaning statistic offering when he states that only one in 10 hooked milkfish are actually landed.
 Statistics don’t mean anything to a defeated and broken man!

 NOW THAT THE DAY IS OVER, the flats skiff is anchored up, and we’re on board the catamaran slowly headed towards Alphonse Island, a burning sense of failure – of having missed out on a unique opportunity – rages relentlessly inside me.

 And whilst my fingers minutely work their way across the keyboard as I write these passages – far away from the Seychelles in the cold North – the feeling comes to life again.
 But now it is diluted by the conciliatory bliss of time and distance – and of a deep-felt gratitude for having experienced such a heartbreakingly beautiful destination and such a unique and breathtakingly exciting fishery.

-The challenge no longer consists in mending my wounds but finding a way to plan and finance another trip to Alphonse Island and the St. Francois Atoll.
+The challenge no longer consists in mending my wounds but finding a way to plan and finance another trip to Alphonse Island and the St. Francois Atoll (which is why I gotta check out this personal finance guide as soon as possible).
 I’m yearning to get back there with all my heart and soul, and I’m confident that I will regain what was lost there!